Building MATE Models

 )

-You can then build python models using the above basic SQL models (stg_orders).
+You can then build python models using the above basic SQL models (stg_orders

 For instance:

-The following code references the stg_orders model to build a model (called stg_product_types) that returns a limited list of orders for dev.
+) that returns a limited list of orders for dev.

 def model(dbt, session):